Cgameworld/DateChanger/README.md

 # DateChanger
 Changes the displayed in-game date

-Includes two buttons in the city info panel
+Includes two buttons in the city info panel to add/subtract 1 day

 WIP